dylans0ng/dylans0ng.github.io/_posts/2023-01-30-how-excel-can-change-your-life.md

 If you're aiming for a job such as a data analyst or a data scientist, then Excel is a **great starting point** not only because it is easy to learn, but also because it teaches you the skills that **can be transferred to other more advanced tools** such as SQL, Power BI, etc.

 In other words, if you wanted to get started somewhere but don't know where to start, **start with Excel**.

+## Conclusion
+That's it for this post!
+Thank you so much for reading and I hope you have a good day!